At the time, I had just shut down my first startup, had burned through all my savings, and was in desperate need of a job.

 - You must enforce a sound team-based decision making process that allows for diversity of perspectives in the decision and ensures rapid implementation post-decision.

-- You must create space for others who buy into the desired vision and values to have a place in the organization where they can express their individual genius in service to something larger than themselves (i.e., the clients).
+- You must create space for others who buy into the desired vision and values to have a place in the organization where they can express their individual talents in service to something larger than themselves (i.e., the clients).

 Once you have these elements in place, that’s enough “conformance” to create a vibrant community.
 Your task as a manager is to now help keep the community focused on what’s happening out there in the world: being in service and producing results for clients and adapting to changing conditions over time.
 That’s sacred.
 Everything else in the community is open for reinvention.